marcelosomers/marcelosomers.com/_posts/2015-11-09-a-maturity-model-for-design-systems.md

 ---
 title: A Maturity Model for Design Systems
 layout: post
+excerpt: Moving up the maturity model takes time, but even going from one step to the next can yield huge returns for your product and design team.
+In the end, a mature design system accelerates design, prototyping, and development and decreases the time you spend fighting your code.
+image: design-system-maturity-model.png
 ---

 When I attended [CSS Dev Conference](http://2015.cssdevconf.com/) last month, I